USEPA/e-manifest/docs/src/Services/Manifest/validation.md

 ## PCB Information Validation

-1. If `pcb` is `false` and any of the `pcbInfos` entities or fields are provided, the service generates the following
+1. If `pcb == false` and any of the `pcbInfos` entities or fields are provided, the service generates the following
    warning:

    ```json